How To Get From Hoi An to Quy Nhon (and Vice Versa)

 Taking a motorbike, there is one big choice to make – which road to take: highway or coastal?

 Highway Route from Hoi An to Quy Nhon

 The trip along Highway 1 takes a full day or driving.
 However the route along the QL1A (or Highway 1) is incredibly easy to follow and well signposted in either direction.
 Therefore this is a great route to choose if you want to get from Hoi An to Quy Nhon quickly and the destination is more important to you than the journey.
 But keep in mind though it will still be a five to eight-hour drive on a highway filled with trucks, bikes and speeding cars.
 So the 300km distance and heavy traffic should not be taken lightly, read our article ‘Introduction to Motorbike Rental in Vietnam’ for some pointers.

 Hidden Hint: Be sure to have phone data for the route and search for ‘Petrol Stations’ to judge distances between refueling stops.

 Coastal Route from Hoi An to Quy Nhon

 The coastal route is longer, taking around two days to complete.
 But, it has the added advantage of being framed with wild nature, blue lagoons and scenic mountain passes.
-You can’t avoid the highway completely as sections of this route also wind into it.
-However, the route runs mostly along the coast winding in an out of small villages.
+However you can’t avoid the highway completely as sections of this route also wind into it.
+But, the route runs mostly along the coast winding in an out of small villages.

 Hidden Hint: The coastal route tends to be a two-day trip so stay a night in Quảng Ngãi.
-A good midway point to stop, though be aware there aren’t many hotels in town so plan in advance.
+A good midway point to stop.
+But be aware there aren’t many hotels in town so plan in advance.